Skip to main content

 Work Directly in a Microsoft Excel (Manual Flow)

-Use a spreadsheet to fill in records directly – whether you’re working solo or sharing it with your team.
+Use a spreadsheet to fill in rows directly – whether you’re working solo or sharing it with your team.
 Once a row is fully completed, Certifier issues the credential instantly.

 Before You Begin: Copy Our Sample Spreadsheet